-This combination medication is used to treat or prevent a certain type of headache (vascular headaches such as migraine headaches and cluster headaches).
-Ergotamine helps narrow widened blood vessels in the head, which reduces the throbbing effects of vascular headaches.
+This combination of medication treats or prevents a specific type of headache (vascular headaches such as migraines and cluster headaches).
+Ergotamine helps narrow widened blood vessels in the head, reducing vascular headaches’ throbbing effects.

-The combination of ergotamine and caffeine comes as a tablet to take by mouth and as a suppository to insert rectally.
+The combination of ergotamine and caffeine is a tablet to take by mouth and a suppository to insert rectally.
 It is usually taken at the first sign of a migraine headache.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ergotamine and caffeine exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes it.

 To use the tablets, follow these steps:

 - Take two tablets at the first sign of a migraine.

 - Lie down and relax in a quiet, dark room for at least 2 hours.

 - If the headache pain does not stop within 30 minutes, take one or two more tablets.

 - Take one or two tablets every 30 minutes until the headache pain stops or you have taken six pills.

 - If the headache pain continues after you have taken six tablets, call your doctor.
 Do not take more than six tablets for one headache unless your doctor specifically tells you to.

 - Do not take more than six tablets in 24 hours or 10 tablets in 1 week.
 If you need more, call your doctor.